Tangle Floer homology and cobordisms between tangles: Parametrized Cerf decomposition

-in $W$ such that for every $t\in (r,s)$, $p_t$ is an index zero critical point of $G_t$.
-Moreover, at $p_s$ the index zero critical point is canceled against an index one critical point.
+in $[0,1]\times W$ such that at $p_s$ the index zero critical point is canceled against an index one critical point.
 Since $W$ is connected, for every $t\in (r,s)$ there is an index one critical point $q_t$ of $G_t$ which cancels $p_t$, i.e. $W^s(q_t)\cap W^u(p_t)$ is a single flow line.
-Therefore, for some $\delta>0$ and an ordered sequence
+Therefore, for some $\delta>0$, and an ordered sequence

 we have paths of index one critical points